Mobius1729/freeCodeCamp/guide/english/java/getters-and-setters/index.md

 # Getters & Setters

-Getter is a method for getting data from the user on the output screen and assigning it to a variable , eg- 'getText()'.
-Setter method is used to set a specific value to a variable and can be changed only by changing the value in the the code eg- 'setText()'.
+A Getter is a method for retrieving data from the user on the output screen and assigning it to a variable , eg- 'getText()'.
+The Setter method is used to set a specific value to a variable and can be changed only by changing the value in the the code eg- 'setText()'.

 Getters and Setters are used to effectively protect your data, particularly when creating classes.
 For each instance variable, a getter method returns its value while a setter method sets or updates its value.
 Getters and setters are also known as accessors and mutators, respectively.
+Getters and Setters help you to achieve encapsulation: an obejct-oriented programming principle based on making variables private to protect data.

 By convention, getters start with `get`, followed by the variable name, with the first letter of the variable name capitalized.
 Setters start with `set`, followed by the variable name, with the first letter of the variable name capitalized.